ShayJordan/shay.github.io/_publications/2025-05-25-ksw-technique-tester.md

 * **Multiple Generation Modes**
   *  Generate a specific number of random techniques from across all selected sets
-  *  Generate a fixed number of techniques per selected set
+  *  Generate a fixed number of techniques per selected set.
-  *  Run through all techniques from the selected sets.

 * **Randomisation Options**
   * Randomise the order of sets (per-set mode)